BaxHugh/BaxHughBin/README.md

 # BaxHughBin
-A place for my misc scripts and binaries
+A place for my misc scripts and binaries which I copy to `~/.bin`